Promotion of knowledge of Mayan medicine

 Dorantes Cob, who is also a priestess of Yaxcabá, shared that spiritual contact is also essential for her, since it allows her to know the type of herbs that are ideal for the sufferer, while providing personalized attention.

-Among the diseases that occur the most are colitis, gastritis and currently Covid-19.
+Among the most common diseases are colitis, gastritis and currently Covid-19.
 In that sense, the earth, air and spirit are important for a better understanding and conscience, he explained.

 Diabetes